- Eligibility Conditions to Buy an HDB Resale Flat

 If you intend to get an HDB housing loan instead of a bank loan, you will need a valid HFE letter from HDB before flat sellers can grant you an OTP.

-If you are applying for an HDB housing loan in your HFE application, the loan outcome will be reflected in your HFE letter accordingly.
+If you apply for an HDB housing loan in your HFE application, the loan outcome will be reflected in your HFE letter accordingly.

 Step 5: Submit Request for Value

-If you are not using your CPF savings and any housing loan to pay for your resale HDB flat, this will not be required.
+However, if you are not using your CPF savings and do not need a housing loan to pay for your resale HDB flat, you can skip this.

 Step 6: Convert In-Principle Approval (IPA) into a Letter of Offer (LO)